vaniocz/vanio-web-bundle/README.md

 You'll also need to display it somewhere in your view and actually translate it yourself.

 ## Templating

+### Generating class name
-Sometimes, even just determining a class name of HTML elements can be cumbersome when it depends on some conditions.
+Sometimes, even just generating a class name of HTML elements can be cumbersome when it depends on some conditions.
-So there is `class_name(array $classes): string` Twig function.
+Let's use `class_name(array $classes): string` Twig function.
 You need to pass it an array where key is a class and value is a boolean value indicating whether this class name should be present.

+### Determining current menu item
+To determine whether a current request matches a menu item, use `is_current(string $route): bool` Twig function.
+The route is considered current when either `_route` request attribute equals to the given route or when request pathinfo starts with the route path and it's delimited by `/`.

+### Converting HTML to plaintext
 Have you ever created an HTML e-mail?
 Providing plaintext alternative manually is tedious so `html_to_text(string $html, array $options = []): string` Twig filter is your friend in such cases.
 It uses handy [html2text](https://github.com/mtibben/html2text) library.

+### Testing whether a given object implements a given type
 In Twig, there is no possibility how to determine whether a given object implements a given type.
 So, for example, it is not possible to determine whether a flash message is just a string or an instance of the added `FlashMessage` class.
 And that's why `instance of(string $class)` Twig test was added.
 You can use it like this:

 ```twig